Timinator2000/techio-algo-x/19 - 2025 and beyond/04 - nonogram inversor.md

 >You will be given the length of all black groups.

 For each row and each column, we are given the lengths of each _group_ of contiguous black cells in that row or column.
-Each group of contiguous black cells must be separated by 1 or more white cells.
+I am going to refer to a group of 1 or more contiguous black cells as a _segment_.
+Each segment must be separated by 1 or more white cells.
 Because there is no difference between a row of cells and a column of cells, I will use the word _line_ to generically refer to either a row or a column.
-Each line has some number of cells and zero or more groups of contiguous black cells.
+Each line has some number of cells and zero or more segments.

 Consider a 5 x 5 Nonogram.
 My initial thought was to have a 5 x 5 gameboard and then determine all possible layouts for each line.
 All lines must be covered by a pattern.
 The various patterns for each line are the tiles that must be placed on the gameboard.
 Because horizontal lines and vertical lines will intersect, I considered using coloring or significant numbers of `me_requirements` to ensure incompatible lines were not placed in the same solution.

 Using this approach, I was able to solve __Test Cases 1 and 2__, but I timed out on the remaining test cases.
-There can be many possible patterns for a line that has multiple groups and there can be many combinations of horizontal and vertical lines that are incompatible.
+There can be many possible patterns for a line that has multiple segments and there can be many combinations of horizontal and vertical lines that are incompatible.
 I needed my solution to be significantly faster, so I turned to problem-space reduction.

 Once you go down the road of problem-space reduction on this puzzle, it doesn’t take long to find solutions strictly using logic.
 With a solution in hand, you might wonder why anyone would continue banging his or her head against the wall searching for the Algorithm X solution.
 Maybe you enjoy the challenge, or maybe you just embrace the pain.
 Either way...

 __On the next page, I will go through how I built an Algorithm X solution to this puzzle.__

-If you like Nonograms, @5DN1L turned me on to 3 more Nonogram puzzles on [CodeWars](www.codewars.com) with increasing levels of difficulty:
+If you enjoy Nonograms, [@5DN1L](https://www.codingame.com/profile/bbb8f47ea4601179303c20acdbf5fb6c1904782) turned me on to 3 more Nonogram puzzles on [CodeWars](www.codewars.com) with increasing levels of difficulty:

 # 5x5 Nonogram Solver